Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

     String name;

 	public Person(String n) {
-		name = n; // fine: there is no ambiguity, no shadowing }
+		name = n; // fine, the names of the variables differ: there is no ambiguity, no shadowing }
 }
 ```